-Updated September 2025: We have updated the article with the latest advances in AI-powered wearables, context-aware assistive devices, user-centered ergonomic design, and global trends increasing access to inclusive technologies for independent living.
+Updated January 2026: We have updated the article with the latest 2026 research on advances in wearable assistive technologies, AI-powered mobility devices, sensory-based ergonomic seating, and the global movement toward increased accessibility and inclusion for independent living.

 Discovering Independent Living Options in Topeka